elliele/twitterbot/README.md

 # Twitter Bot

-A twitter bot program that automatically that query for specific keyword and retweet to user.
+A twitter bot program that automatically that query for specific keyword and retweet to client.

 ## Tweepy: Twitter for Python